 On popular French door refrigerators, you may have one or more drawers in addition to the standard doors.
 Since the drawer fronts extend out from the frame just as far as the doors do, you will need to remove the fronts along with the doors to maneuver the appliance through a tight space.

 While the procedure to remove the drawer fronts can differ depending on the model, you can often simply open the drawer and use an appropriate-sized socket or screwdriver to partially unthread the mounting screws securing the front to the drawer glides.
 The drawer front can then be lifted up to detach.
 Push the glides all the way in to allow the appliance to be moved sideways through the doorway.
 To reinstall the drawer front, first fully extend the glides, then reposition the front, aligning the mounting screws with the bracket slots.
 Tighten the screws to secure.

-Another reason you may need to remove a refrigerator or freezer door is to replace an old closing cam, door bushing, or hinge with a new one.
+Another reason you may need to learn how to take refrigerator doors off is to replace an old closing cam, door bushing, or hinge with a new one.
 These appliance replacement parts, along with all other door and hinge components, can be found on the Repair Clinic website.
 Simply enter the full model number of your refrigerator in the website search bar to identify a complete list of replacement parts compatible with your appliance, whether you own a side-by-side model, a French door model, or one with the freezer compartment on top (or on the bottom).
 You can then use the part category and part title filters to narrow that list down to locate the exact part you need.
 While Repair Clinic stocks parts for all the top brands in refrigeration, including Samsung, Frigidaire, KitchenAid, GE, Kenmore, LG, and Whirlpool, you’ll want to make sure you’re purchasing the specific item that fits your model.